God beyond God

 My mother’s first “house” beside the public latrines in Bhor.
 Babies in hanging cots, to evade the rats and scorpions.
 Her second “house”, which her father had converted and upgraded, previously a large shed for pigeons.

 My grandfather, warm and lovable, a law unto himself, falling deeply in love with India and its people.
 Changing his missionary faith.
-Confounding bishops back in NZ.
+Confounding church authorities back in NZ.

 My mother being placed on a train when only five, sent to the south of India for boarding school.
 Sent on a boat to Australia for secondary school.
 My grandmother struck silent, ashen-faced with grief.